Managing Technical Debt with Data-Driven Analysis

 This book is for every software professional who wants to accelerate innovation in existing systems or build new systems that will be easier to maintain and evolve.read

 Software design problems, often the result of optimizing for delivery speed, are a critical part of long-term software costs.
 Automatically detecting such design problems is a high priority for software practitioners.
-Software quality tools aim to automatically detect violations of...read
+Software quality tools aim to automatically detect violations of common software...read

 Software engineers increasingly recognize technical debt as a problem they care about, but they lack methods and tools to help them strategically plan, track, and pay down debt.
-The concept provides a vocabulary to engage researchers from a practice point...read
+The concept provides a vocabulary to engage researchers from a practice point of view, but they often lack an empirical...read

 May 16, 2016 Conference Paper